Second Generation Bangladeshis holding vigil for Rajon in Brooklyn, New York.

 Bangla Utshob & Boimela

-The festival brought together plenty of Bangla writers, readers, poets, artists, reciters, musicians, book publishers and spectators.
-The event was full of programs – general discussion, literary discussion, QA session with writers, song, dance, drama, recitation, children’s essay competition, youth forum, photo exhibitions, writer’s corner, short film, etc. Different programs were held in various parts of the venue – some event space were given names like Ali Anowar Room, Salman Khan Room, Aminul Haque Room, etc. There were also book stalls, cloth and jewelry stalls, food stalls, NGO stalls, and other kinds.
-A nice souvenir was published and a program leaflet was always available to pick up.
+The Bangla Festival & Book Fair brought together a diverse group of Bangla writers, readers, poets, artists, reciters, musicians, book publishers, and spectators.
+The event was filled with various programs, including general discussions, literary discussions, a QA session with writers, a song, dance, drama, recitation, a children’s essay competition, a youth forum, photo exhibitions, a writer’s corner, a short film, and more.
+Different programs were held in various parts of the venue, with some event spaces given names such as the Ali Anowar Room, Salman Khan Room, and Aminul Haque Room.
+There were also book stalls, clothing and jewelry stalls, food stalls, NGO stalls, and various other types of stalls.
+A nice souvenir was available, and a program leaflet was always on hand to pick up.

 • ‘The Face of Bangla e-books’,